How to Create a Signature Look for Your Photos With Lightroom Classic

 Study How An Image Is Created

-As you start learning photography, you might know that you love a picture when you see it but you can’t yet describe why.
+As you start learning photography, you might know that you a when you see it but you can’t yet describe why.
 It stands out in your feed.
 You might pause and save it, and use it for inspiration.
 But you’re still not sure what sets it apart.

-When you’re growing as a photographer, there’s this magic moment that marks your growth.
+When you’re growing as a photographer, there’s this moment that marks your growth.
 You begin to study photos and zone in on what you love.
-You start to define specific parts of a photograph that make it resonate with you and develop the ‘s-eye-to-language connection needed to describe those images.
+You start to define specific parts of a photograph that make it resonate with you and develop the mind’s-eye-to-language connection needed to describe those images.

 Photography is of course an art, but there’s also a scientific element to it.
 When you learn what you like, you’re able to replicate it in your own work.
 Here are a few factors to analyze while you’re studying an image:

 • Composition: how does a photographer tend to compose their image?
-How do they arrange the combination of subjects and objects in a way that leads the eye?
+How do they arrange the combination of subjects and in a way that leads the eye?
 For example, does your favorite photographer have a lot of photographs where the subject is at the center of the frame, or do they maybe use geometry to make a different kind of composition?

 • Lens choice: this is related to photo composition, but most photographers have go-to focal lengths.
-A photographer who enjoys -angle might focus on putting their viewer “inside” a frame, while telephoto shooters might point an observant eye from afar.
+A photographer who enjoys wide-angle might focus on putting their viewer “inside” a frame, while telephoto shooters might point an observant eye from afar.

 Here on Envato Tuts+, Dawn Oosterhoff published an in-depth tutorial about studying images and “reading” them for their real meaning.
 Dawn’s tutorial focuses on interpreting a photo, studying the image for composition and finding a deeper layer.
 Make sure to read it to learn more: